By: Susan Dunlap

 Many Women Lawyers Feel Like A Unicorn

-Prior to the pandemic, several of our clients told us that they feel like a unicorn.
-When we asked them “why unicorn?”, they each said they feel some version of unique, different, alone, maybe even abnormal.
+Prior to the pandemic, several of my clients told me that they feel like a unicorn.
+When I asked them “why unicorn?”, they each said they feel some version of unique, different, alone, maybe even abnormal.
 When asked what made them feel so unusual, they each had a different answer.

 One woman said she felt unusual because she didn’t see other lawyers struggling as much as she was with the conflicting roles of breadwinner and caregiver.
 She explained that while she loved her successful career, having spent years (often at great personal sacrifice) to develop mastery in her practice and attain leadership roles within her firm, she also yearned to share meaningful time with her cherished children.
 To her, childcare was not a time management issue, it was a deep value and a significant part of her identity.
 She confided that she never talked about her struggle for fear that her colleagues would interpret that as lack of commitment to work.
 Also, she simply had no time to talk about it because she was so busy managing both roles.
 She looked around her firm and assumed other women (and men) had come to terms with the conflict and that she didn’t fit in – like a unicorn.